“The Fatal Step”

 |Set Decoration||John McCarthy & Perry Murdock|

-Epilogue – based on the teleplay by Paul Savage & story by John C. Champion
+Epilogue – based on “The Fatal Step,” a teleplay by Paul Savage & story by John C. Champion

 (DAISY COOPER is in the Sherman ranch house kitchen.
 JESS HARPER and SLIM SHERMAN are sitting at the table in the front room, drinking coffee.
 MIKE WILLIAMS is standing next to JESS HARPER.)

 MIKE WILLIAMS: But, how long did they keep ya in jail.?

 JESS HARPER: Too long, Mike.
 Ah, just a couple hours.
 Seemed like days though.